18F/brand/pages/color-palette.md

 <br>

-<h2>Guidelines</h2>
+## Guidelines
-<p><strong>Do</strong> use the 18F brand colors in combinations that conform with accessibility standards.
+**Do** use the 18F brand colors in combinations that conform with accessibility standards.
 Each of these combinations meets or exceeds a contrast ratio of 4.5:1, and is approved for body and headline text.
-For more details on color contrast, read the <a href="https://pages.18f.gov/accessibility/">18F Accessibility Guide</a>.</p>
+For more details on color contrast, read the [18F Accessibility Guide](https://pages.18f.gov/accessibility/).

 {% include color-matrix.html %}